PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-DailyHighlightFarmer.md

 ## Program Description

 Farm the daily highlight watt trader in Crown Tundra.
-It requires activating the VS glitch.
+It requires activating the Y-Comm glitch.

 This program runs at 15.8 seconds per purchase.